 HoHo Wien, Austria

-HoHo Wien is the world's first and largest wooden high-rise.
+HoHo Wien is the world's first wooden high-rise.
 The hybrid timber construction building was built with cross laminated timber (CLT).
 The customer looked for a solution which was self-adhesive, diffusion-open, weatherproof, UV resistant and easy to process.
 As a result, 29 different custom-made Wigluv variations were processed fully laminated onto the wooden walls.

 HoHo Wien, the second tallest wooden high-rise building in the world after Mjøstårnet, relies on renewable resources.
 The proportion of wood on the outside is 75 percent, while the ceilings and walls inside are made of spruce wood.
 Wood grows back rapidly and binds CO2 – two good reasons to use this raw material everywhere in the future.